Experimentation panel experimentation-panel

 • Experimentation Variant

-In your data view that contains experimentation data, pick two dimension, one with the experimentation data and one with the variant data.
-Then label those dimensions with the Experiment and the Variant labels.
+In your data view that contains experimentation data, pick two dimensions, one with the experimentation data and one with the variant data.
+Then label those dimensions with the Experimentation Experiment and the Experimentation Variant labels.

 Context label options for Experimentation and Experimentation Variant.